BDSwiss vs easyMarkets Comparison

 How do BDSwiss and easyMarkets differ in terms of minimum deposit?
 What about average spreads and funding options?

-BDSwiss requires a minimum deposit of $100-$5000 (depending on account type), while easyMarkets requires a minimum deposit of $100.
-From our testing we found BDSwiss offers spreads of 1.6 (08/10/22), while easyMarkets offers spreads of 0.9 (as of Mar 2020).
-BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where easyMarkets supports Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+BDSwiss requires a minimum deposit of $100-$5000, while easyMarkets requires a minimum deposit of $50.
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas easyMarkets supports Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, BDSwiss or easyMarkets?
+Which broker offers more tradeable asset classes, BDSwiss or easyMarkets?

 Can I trade cryptocurrency with BDSwiss or easyMarkets?